keya-dialog/jsalt-dialogue-lab/README.md

 ### Task 3: Questions
 - What is the highest `batch_size` you can use for decoding with otherwise default values? 🍇
-- What is the longest reply you can force the model to generate with `batch_size`? 🍇🍇
+- What is the longest reply you can force the model to generate with default values? 🍇🍇
 - How can you force the code to behave deterministically when having the same dialogue history and already fixed random seed? 🍇🍇🍇
 - Best bleu, success, inform, richness score without fine tuning?